chrisdevwords/spotify-local/README.md

 ## ENV Vars for Spotify API Access
-In order to access the Spotify API to verify playlist info, you'll need to save Spotify App Client ID and Secret in a local .env file in the root directory of the project.
+In order to access the Spotify API, you'll need to save Spotify App Client ID and Secret in a local .env file in the root directory of the project.
 It will need to contain the following values:
 ```